-Second, in State of Hawaii v.
-Office of Hawaiian Affairs, the Court will review a decision by the Supreme Court of Hawaii which held that the State of Hawaii should be enjoined from selling or transferring "ceded lands" held in trust until the claims of the native Hawaiians to the ceded lands have been resolved.
-The Supreme Court of Hawaii based its decision, in principal part, on the Apology Resolution adopted by Congress in 1993 which gives "rise to the State's fiduciary duty to preserve the corpus of the public lands trust, specifically, the ceded lands, until such time as the unrelinquished claims of the native Hawaiians has been resolved."
-In 2000, while in private practice, Chief Justice Roberts represented the State of Hawaii in Rice v.
-Cayetano, a case involving the status of native Hawaiians in which the Court held against Native interests.
-No doubt, the questions presented in this case are of keen interest to the Chief Justice.
+In State of Hawaii v.
+Office of Hawaiian Affairs, the Supreme Court of Hawaii issued an injunction, prohibiting the State of Hawaii from selling or transferring "ceded lands" held in trust until the claims of the native Hawaiians to the such lands have been resolved.
+The court based its decision, in part, on the Apology Resolution adopted by Congress in 1993 which gives "rise to the State's fiduciary duty to preserve the corpus of the public lands trust, specifically, the ceded lands, until such time as the unrelinquished claims of the native Hawaiians has been resolved."
+The Supreme Court granted review on the question presented by the State of Hawaii: "In the Joint Resolution to Acknowledge the 100th Anniversary of the January 17, 1893 Overthrow of the Kingdom of Hawaii, Congress acknowledged and apologized for the United States' role in that overthrow.
+The question here is whether this symbolic resolution strips Hawaii of its sovereign authority to sell, exchange, or transfer 1.2 million acres of state land- 29 percent of the total land area of the State and almost all the land owned by the State-unless and until it reaches a political settlement with native Hawaiians about the status of that land."
+The Tribal Supreme Court Project is working with the attorneys representing OHA and is considering an amicus brief in support of Native Hawaiian interests.
+Oral argument has been scheduled for February 25, 2009.